NVIDIA-AI-Blueprints/llm-router/README.md

 ## Security Considerations

-- The LLM Router Blueprint doesn't generate any code that may require sandboxing.
+- The LLM Router v2 Blueprint doesn't generate any code that may require sandboxing.
-- The LLM Router Development Blueprint is shared as a reference and is provided "as is".
+- The LLM Router v2 Blueprint is shared as a reference and is provided "as is".
 The security in the production environment is the responsibility of the end users deploying it.
 When deploying in a production environment, please have security experts review any potential risks and threats; define the trust boundaries, implement logging and monitoring capabilities, secure the communication channels, integrate AuthN & AuthZ with appropriate access controls, keep the deployment up to date, ensure the containers/source code are secure and free of known vulnerabilities.
-- A frontend that handles AuthN & AuthZ should be in place as missing AuthN & AuthZ could provide un gated access to customer models if directly exposed to e.g. the internet, resulting in either cost to the customer, resource exhaustion, or denial of service.
+- A frontend that handles AuthN & AuthZ should be in place as missing AuthN & AuthZ could provide un gated access to the router if directly exposed to e.g. the internet.
-- The users need to be aware that the api_key for the end LLM for the router-controller is obtained by populating the config.yaml file and this might lead to the leakage of api_key and unauthorized access for the end LLM and the end users are responsible for safeguarding the config.yaml file and the api_key in it.
+- API keys for downstream models (OpenAI, NVIDIA Build) are configured in the demo application's `.env` file.
+The end users are responsible for safeguarding these credentials.
 - The LLM Router doesn't require any privileged access to the system.
 - The end users are responsible for ensuring the availability of their deployment.
 - The end users are responsible for building the container images and keeping them up to date.
-- The end users are responsible for ensuring that OSS packages used by the developer blueprint are current.
+- The end users are responsible for ensuring that OSS packages used by the blueprint are current.
-- The logs from router-controller, router-server, and the demo app are printed to standard out, they include input prompts and output completions for development purposes.
+- The logs from the router backend and demo app are printed to standard out and include input prompts and routing decisions for development purposes.
 The end users are advised to handle logging securely and avoid information leakage for production use cases.